alextaymx/alextaymx-portfolio/README.md

 ![Project intro image](./project-logo.png)

-Welcome to the _Next.js Enterprise Boilerplate_, an open-source template for enterprise projects!
-It's loaded with features that'll help you build a high-performance, maintainable, and enjoyable app.
-We've done all the heavy lifting for you, so sit back, relax, and get ready to conquer the world with your incredible app! 🌍
+Welcome to this _Next.js 13 Project_!
+It's loaded with features that'll build a high-performance, maintainable, and enjoyable app. 🌍

 ## 📚 Features